ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - blame-view: <leader>gb
 - repo-view: <leader>go

+### FLASH.NVIM
+- quickly jump to a word on screen, or quick select
+- similar plugins: vim-sneak, vim-easymotion

 ### TABULAR
 - `:Tabularize /| `
     - autodetect lines above and below and align on `|` char